 Three Month Old Milestone Chart

-Here is a 3 month-old baby milestones chart to give you a glimpse of what’s happened so far and what to look forward to.
+Here is the 3-month-old baby milestones chart to give you a glimpse of what’s happened so far and what to look forward to.

-Some Major Developmental Milestones your Child Should’ve Reached by Now?
+Some Major Developmental Milestones Your Child Should Have Reached by Now

 The major developmental milestones are categorised into five types – cognitive, physical, social and emotional, visual and hearing, and communication development.
 Here are what milestones for a 3 month-old baby.